pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_subscribe_commit.md

+---
+# metadata #
-## pachctl subscribe commit
+title:  pachctl subscribe commit

-Print commits as they are created (finished).
+description: "Print commits as they are created in the specified repo and branch.
+By default, all existing commits on the specified branch are returned first.
+A commit is only considered 'created' when it's been finished."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis